icdh99/cfdna/README.md

 This subcommand can either generate a control .fa file according to provided information about a dataset, or it can generate a .fa file with randomly generated sequences.

 #### Simulate cfdna reads by random sampling from a genome based on given cfdna length distribution and frequency per chromosome: control .fa file
 A requirement for the proper working of this subcommand is the presence of human .fa files in your folder.
-(VERDER UITLEGGEN)
+The function make_clean_fasta can be found in the file otherfunctions.py.
+Fasta files downloaded from https://hgdownload.soe.ucsc.edu/goldenPath/hg38/chromosomes/  are stripped into a clean format.

 The required arguments of this subcommand are:
 `python cfdna_practical.py generate-fasta --dataset 'name of dataset' --freqfile 'file.txt' --lenfile 'file.txt'`

 Freqfile indicates a file that harbours the frequencies of reads per chromosome.
+This file can be generated with the function make_file_with_freqlengths found in the file otherfunctions.py.
 It is a .txt file and looks the following:

 chr1    473764